Somendratripathi/Movielens_2/DeepLearning.md

 ## Model Results and Explainability

 Once the model is trained we can explore the learnt embeddings as follows.
 We know that each movie is represented by a 8 dimensional vector.
 We can compute the network simialrity to fnid out the nearest movie to a querried movie.
-In the code file, I have shown how we can use euclidean and cosine distance for cimputing this metric.
+In the code file, I have shown how we can use euclidean and cosine distance for computing this metric.

 <img src="https://user-images.githubusercontent.com/16842872/50356831-a04b9380-0579-11e9-855c-2d5e85b56c89.png" width="900" height="600">

+We see the Mean Absolute Error of the above model decreases with ever increasing epoch but the validation set stops improving after 4 epochs.
+It indicates that a model which avoids overfitting can be fitted very easily.

-> **Observations:**
+> **Qualitative Results:**
 In general, we see that embeddings have done a good job at identifying the similarities between movies.
 - Querrying Star Wars identifies all the movies in Sci-Fi and Fantasy genre.
 It interestingly also suggests its sequels too.
 - The Mask correctly brings out all the comedy movies together.
 Thus, doing a good job at identifying the genre.